 Step 4

-Likewise, test the connection by pinging the router’s FastEthernet0/0 interface.
+Likewise, test the connection by pinging the Router’s FastEthernet0/0 interface.

 Step 5

-Because a NAT not configured in this topology, the virtual machine on the local network cannot access the Internet.
+Because a NAT is not configured in this topology, the virtual machine on the local network cannot access the Internet.

 As in the image below, the virtual machine will not be able to access Google’ın DNS addresses!